 There are newspaper kiosks all over the city centre and shops selling magazines, newspapers and snacks can be found in local districst.
 To by newspapers and magazines in Brussels look out for the ‘Press Shop’ or ‘Relays’ stores.

 Le Soir (French)

 ‘The Evening’ is a daily newspaper in Belgium.
 Its website is comprehensive, with sections on culture, sport and multimedia functions.
-On top of this there is weather information with up to the minute information as well as traffic information for all of Belgium. www.lesoir.be
+On top of this there is weather information with up to the minute information as well as traffic information for all of Belgium.
+You can find their website at www.lesoir.be

 De Morgen (Dutch)